Swty2021/Automatic_Birthday_wish_sender/README.md

 # Automatic_Birthday_wish_sender
-This is an automatic birthday wish sender.
-The application will automatically send email on birthday AN excel file is there with all the necessary details.
+This is a simple application which will automatically send email on birthday The application will automatically matches the birthday of an indivisual and sent an email wishing happy birthday.